-My name is Maxton R Scotland and I am humbled and pleased to be appointed as the Secretary-General, for the inaugural The Future We Want Model United Nations (FWWMUN) to be held at the United Nations Headquarters, New York, March 8th – 11th 2018.
+My name is Maxton R Scotland and I am humbled and pleased to be appointed as the Secretary-General, for the inaugural The Future We Want Model United Nations (FWWMUN) to be held in New York, March 8th – 11th 2018.
 I attended my first MUN with Rotaract Global Model United Nations in 2014 and have since attended several MUNs as a delegate, Chair, Assistant Director and Secretary General.
 This conference will offer global youths an opportunity to become familiar with the United Nations Systems, by having meaningful debates at the UN, itself.
 Young people represent 1.2 billion of the global population – this is equivalent to half of the people alive on earth today.
 However, there are over 75 million young people with little or no access to education.
 FWWMUN wants to engage with youths especially from developing countries and provide them with a platform to encourage knowledge sharing, mutual respect, and a passion for the implementation and execution of the Sustainable Development Goals (SDGs).
 I have been privy to how MUNs assist with the holistic development of young people by building their confidence allowing them to display positive leadership skills during formal and informal debates.
 You will, therefore, learn how to achieve a consensus through building effective relationships, negotiation, which will greatly assist you in your future professional life.

 Future We Want demonstrates the importance of including everyone in the decision-making process and making its conferences accessible to all.
 Our theme for this year is – The Role of Youth in Sustainable Development: Involved, Engaged, Empowered!
 This theme is very powerful and sends a strong message that youth from all walks of life are involved, engaged and empowered to confront the challenges of building a sustainable world, for all.
 Make no mistake, young people are at the centre of sustainable development and it is this involvement that will be crucial in ensuring that we achieve the UN 2030 SDG agenda.
 Throughout my time as Secretary-General, I look forward to bringing an even higher profile to what I see as a deep compatibility of objectives and values between the Italian Diplomatic Academy, FWWMUN, young professionals, the United Nations and its entities.